-Income Support and income-based Employment and Support Allowance
+Income Support and income-based Jobseeker's Allowance

 UKMOD simulates Income Support and income-based Jobseeker's Allowance together.
-Table 4.5 and Table 4.6 indicate that UKMOD overstates the incidence of Income Support (and income-based Jobseeker's Allowance) relative to administrative data for 2020.
+Table 4.5 and Table 4.6 indicate that UKMOD overstates the incidence of Income Support (and income-based Jobseeker's Allowance) relative to administrative data for 2021.

 This can be attributed, in part, to difficulties associated with distinguishing eligibility for Income Support (IS) and income-based Employment and Support Allowance (ib-ESA) by the model.
 Specifically, receipt of IS or ib-ESA depends upon an individual's capacity for work (see section 2.5).
-UKMOD imputes capacity for work based on other benefits that an individual is reported to receive.
+UKMOD imputes capacity for work based on other benefits that an individual is reported to receive and their reported disability status.
 The statistics reported in Table 4.5 and Table 4.6 suggest that UKMOD under-identifies limited capacity for work, resulting in over-identification of IS and under-identification of ib-ESA.
-Aggregating the caseloads reported for IS and ib-ESA in Table 4.5 indicates that UKMOD marginally overstates the incidence of the two benefits, relative to administrative data.
+Aggregating the caseloads reported for IS and ib-ESA in Table 4.5 indicates that UKMOD overstates the incidence of the two benefits, relative to administrative data.
 Doing the same for the expenditure figures reported in Table 4.6 indicates that UKMOD understates expenditure on the two benefits, relative to administrative data.
 This last finding is consistent with the more generous benefits payable under ib-ESA, relative to IS.

-38 The Family Resources Survey for 2020, for example, reports aggregate receipt of tax credits worth £10.5 billion, understating the official estimate by £4.0 billion.
+36 The Family Resources Survey for 2021, for example, reports aggregate receipt of tax credits worth £8.4 billion, understating the official estimate by £1.5 billion.